Impact Investing by Foundations: Key Terms in Philanthropy

 Bookmark the MIE Glossary.
 If we’re missing a term, let us know.

-- There is no one size fits all approach: Certain terms are intended to describe the ways in which foundations manage their assets, while others are terms of art classified by law.
+- There is no one size fits all approach: Certain terms describe the ways in which foundations manage their assets, while others are terms of art classified by law.
 However, not all foundations use these terms in the same ways to publicly describe their own practices.
-If you're just getting started in impact investing, the purposes of these terms may nontheless help you reflect on the possibilities for your organization.
+If you're just getting started in impact investing, the terms may nontheless help you reflect on the possibilities for your organization.

-- Note terms with legal implications and consult with your legal team: Terms of art have specific definitions by law.
-We recommend you visit the IRS website and speak with your legal counsel to understand the nuances in these definitions and how they can be applied to your unique organizational context.
+- Note terms with legal implications and consult with your legal team: We recommend you visit the IRS website and speak with your legal counsel to understand the nuances in legally specified definitions and how they can be applied to your unique organizational context.

 What is a Program Related Investment (PRI)?

 An IRS term of art specifically for foundations that refers to foundation investments made with the primary purpose of accomplishing mission, not the generation of income.

 Although PRIs can legally be counted towards the 5% minimum distribution, some foundations actually provide PRIs above and beyond that distribution.
-For example, some foundations make PRIs from their endowments, preseving their required distribution for grants.
+For example, some foundations make PRIs from their endowments, preserving their required distribution for grants.
 Others distribute more than 5% for charitable purposes.
 Watch this video for an explanation of PRIs from Ford Foundation and learn more on the IRS website.
 Click here and here for resources from Adler Colvin on private foundations.
 We recommend you speak to legal counsel to learn more.